enteas/EnteasWebDevOnboarding/README.md

 }
 ```

 Now we have to call this function from the frontend.
 To achieve this, we will modify the action of the "incrementAsync" function provided by the create-react-app counter example.
 Open features/counter/counterSlice.js.
 We have to perform small changes at different parts in the file.
-Locate the `const initialState` object and `helloEnteasMessage: ''` to the end of the object.
+Locate the `const initialState` object and add `helloEnteasMessage: ''` to the end of the object.
 It should now look like this:
 ``` javascript
 const initialState = {
   value: 0,